 Chaparral Soap, also called Creosote or Greasewood

-The smell of Arizona rain in the dessert is one of the most beloved smells of many of us who have had the pleasure of spending time in the New Mexico, Arizona or California desert.
+The smell of Arizona rain in the dessert.
+This is one of the most beloved smells in the New Mexico, Arizona or California desert.
 Surprisingly, even though the Creosote Bush is so strong smelling and laden with resin (hence the other name greasewood) no one I know makes a steam distilled essential oil from it.
 The people who have tried warn against doing it because it changes the fragrance too greatly so I haven’t tried (yet).
 Instead, I infuse fractionated coconut oil with creosote bush to capture the fragrance of the bush. (check out my Chaparral Roll-on) I also grind the leaves and put it directly into the soap so when it gets wet, it will smell like desert rain.